dennisgan/dapaas.github.io/faq.md

 #### Who developed DataGraft?

-DataGraft has been developed by [a consortium of 6 companies](http://project.dapaas.eu/dapaas-partners) as part of [the DaPaaS project](http://project.dapaas.eu/).
+DataGraft has been primarily developed by [a consortium of 6 companies](http://project.dapaas.eu/dapaas-partners) as part of [the DaPaaS project](http://project.dapaas.eu/), but others have also contributed (see next question).

 #### Who funded DataGraft?

 DataGraft has been primarily funded by the European Commission (EC) through [the DaPaaS project](http://project.dapaas.eu/) under the Grant Agreement 610988.
-Other EC-funded projects such as [SmartOpenData](http://www.smartopendata.eu/) and [OpenCube](http://opencube-project.eu/) contributed to the development of some components.
+Other EC-funded projects such as [SmartOpenData](http://www.smartopendata.eu/),  [OpenCube](http://opencube-project.eu/), and [proDataMarket](http://prodatamarket.eu/) contributed to the development of some components.

-#### Who is the owner of DataGraft?
+#### Who maintains and operates DataGraft?

-Currently DataGraft is owned by the DaPaaS consortium.
-Discussions are ongoing on future development of DataGraft after the completion of the DaPaaS project at the end of October 2015.
+Currently DataGraft is maintained and operated by the DaPaaS consortium.
+Discussions are ongoing on future maintenance and development of DataGraft after the completion of the DaPaaS project at the end of October 2015.
 Most likely the development will continue under the [proDataMarket project](http://prodatamarket.eu/) or a commercial entity will continue the maintenance and development.

 #### Is it free to use DataGraft?

 For now, yes.
+With the following limitations per account:

+* Data upload: You can upload CSV files of up to 10MB each, and RDF files of up to 100MB each;
+* Datapages: You can have up to 10 RDF datapages;
+* Persistent storage: up to 2 GB of CSV data, and 1M triples for RDF data.

-Though, there are certain limitations (e.g. hosting/transforming up to 10MB of data).
-If you find DataGraft useful and you are interested to use it beyond its current limitations please [get in touch with us](http://project.dapaas.eu/dapaas-contact-us).
+If you find DataGraft useful and you are interested to use it beyond its current limitations please [get in touch with us](https://datagraft.net/contact/).
+As the development will progress these limitations may be relaxed for all accounts.

+#### What is a datapage?

+A datapage is a way to organize data.
+You can think of a datapage as a Web page with information about a dataset (e.g. metadata, link to download data).
+Currently we support two types of datapages: CSV datapages and RDF datapages.
+For technical reasons, at this stage, a CSV datapage can accomodate one input CSV file, however an RDF datapage may accomodate more than one input RDF file (within the limintations mentioned in the previous question).

 #### What is the status of the DataGraft development?